timbru31/SilkSpawnersEcoAddon/README.md

 # SilkSpawnersEcoAddon [![Build Status](http://ci.dustplanet.de/job/SilkSpawnersEcoAddon/badge/icon)](http://ci.dustplanet.de/job/SilkSpawnersEcoAddon/)

 ## Info
-This CraftBukkit plugin adds an optional economy feature (via Vault) to charge the changing of spawners
+This CraftBukkit plugin adds an optional economy feature (via Vault or XP) to charge the changing of spawners
 * Uses pure SilkSpawners API
 * Fallback and flexible configuration of each mob
 * Name and ID support
 * No multiple charging of a mob
+* Second command/action as a confirmation needed (optional)

 *Third party features, all of them can be disabled*
 * Metrics for usage statistics